06 Dec Skipping Sleep? We Tell You Why That’s a Bad Idea (& What to Do About Sleep Loss)

 - If you can’t fall asleep, don’t thrash around and get irritated.
 Get up for a bit, try reading something quietly that isn’t terribly riveting (not the latest thriller) and go back to bed when you feel sleepy.

 Body One wants to be part of helping you return to a healthy and happy lifestyle.
-We’re locally-owned and operated with four locations serving Central Indiana, making it easy to find a location that fits your schedule: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated with four locations serving Central Indiana, making it easy to find a location that fits your schedule: North Indianapolis, Fishers, and Zionsville.
 We have a team of caring, highly-trained, and specialized physical therapists who work with clients of all ages and activity levels.
 One of our physical therapists will meet and assess you and your health needs, and create a custom treatment plan tailored to your goals and lifestyle.
 Don’t accept limitations on living your best life: call Body One today!